Out Of School Care & Camps

 Day 4 and Day 5: Build a Group City and Architecture Show Case

-• Challenge: merge their individual designs to create a large, detailed model of a city with different areas of the city (residential, commercial, green spaces) – the knowledge and skills they have gained in week 3 and early days of week 4 are applied into this work.
-Students will present their project to the public ( the open place at North Vancouver City Library)
+• Challenge: merge their individual designs over the week to create a large, detailed model of a city with different areas of the city (residential, commercial, green spaces) – the knowledge and skills they have gained in the past weeks and early days of week 4 are applied into this work.\ Students will present their project to the public (Shipyard the Quay)

 • Goal: build the city with a variety of recycle and eco-friendly materials such as cardboard, bottles, and dead leaves.